 Hottest Local Celebrity

-Athlete Finalists: Blake Bortles, Derrick Henry, Jalen Ramsey
+Athlete Favorites: Blake Bortles, Derrick Henry, Jalen Ramsey

-Hottest Finalists: Nikki Kimbleton, Melissa Ross, Jeremy Spicer, Tim Deegan
+Hottest Favorites: Nikki Kimbleton, Melissa Ross, Jeremy Spicer, Tim Deegan

 The athletic superstar (c’mon, admit the boy was good) plays football and baseball, has written a couple of inspirational books, announced for the SEC and helped those affected by recent hurricanes.
 The man is an angel.
 And he’s rather attractive.
 Rumor has it that he’s been squiring Savannah Chrisley around … 10-year age difference and probably a couple dozen IQ points in between.
 Mama say no, Tebow!